 Domestication of horses by ancient civilizations and their role in transportation, agriculture, and warfare

-Horses and human civilization have a long and rich history together.
-They have been very important to the growth of civilizations all across the globe.
+Horses and human civilisation have a long and rich history together.
+They have been very important to the growth of civilisations all across the globe.
 Horses were necessary for combat in the past, allowing armies to conquer large areas of land.
-Because they offered a method of long-distance transportation, they were also crucial to the discovery and growth of civilizations.
-Numerous civilizations have cherished horses, which have come to represent strength, liberty, and grandeur.
+Because they offered a method of long-distance transportation, they were also crucial to the discovery and growth of civilisations.
+Numerous civilisations have cherished horses, which have come to represent strength, liberty, and grandeur.

 Social behaviour of horses, emphasising their herd mentality and hierarchical structure